Flowers grow out of dark moments.

 The Koran

-This flamboyant flame tree continually inspires the poets, artists and everyone in love with any form of art.
+This flamboyant flame tree continually inspireds the poets, artists and everyone in love with any form of art.
 Poems’ celebrating its flaming glory to painters reliving the scarlet moments in vivid strokes, this flaming flower holds and beholds many untold stories.

 We can only discover the hidden secrets of nature in time with patience and love… only to discover that every little thing is a part of the bigger grand plan.
 Not just the artists and gardeners, the friends of the earth, medical fraternity and the environmentalists are waking up to see the benefits of this flower.